 There is a “window of opportunity” while wisdom teeth are new and the root systems not fully developed when the teeth are easiest to remove and will have the fewest complications.
 The longer you wait, the greater the risks of complications.
 We recommend that an evaluation at age 16 to check on root development and the likelihood of impaction.

 Whether a patient should have their wisdom teeth removed all depends on their specific situation.
 The only way to know for sure if wisdom teeth should be taken out is to schedule a consultation with Dr. Gocke.
 He can take X-rays and perform an exam to determine if the wisdom teeth are likely to cause pain or other problems in the future.
 For example, if the teeth are impacted, he’ll probably recommend having them removed.
-If Northern Virginia patients wait to have wisdom teeth removed until they experience pain, it can make the surgery more complicated.
+If patients wait to have wisdom teeth removed until they experience pain, it can make the surgery more complicated.

 While patients can have their wisdom teeth removed at any point during their lives, Dr. Gocke recommends that patients start looking into the procedure around age 16.
 By this point, all the permanent teeth should be in place, so it will be easier for Dr. Gocke to see if there is room in the mouth for the wisdom teeth to emerge and if they’re impacted.
-If not, he may recommend removal at his Northern Virginia office.
+If not, he may recommend removal at his McLean office.
 Having wisdom teeth removed earlier in life reduces the chances of complications, as older patients typically don’t tolerate the surgery as well.

 For most patients, having the wisdom teeth removed all at once is the best approach.
 This is because it limits the number of times patients will have to undergo anesthesia and deal with aftercare.
 When all four teeth are removed in one procedure, the patient just needs to have one surgery, reducing costs and making it easier to recover.
-Northern Virginia Patients will need to follow a strict liquid or soft foods diet regardless of whether or not they have one or four teeth removed, so it just makes sense to have everything done at once.
+Patients will need to follow a strict liquid or soft food diet regardless of whether or not they have one or four teeth removed, so it just makes sense to have everything done at once.